panghalamit/tx-lifecycle-test/README.md

     * fetches all pending tx from pool, separates into local and remote
     * first commits local txs and then remote (each ordered by tx fees and nonce)

+#### Scenario2

+Sending multiple transactions from a single account with gap between nonces.

+* Txs will be added to future queue, won't be promoted unless transaction with gap nonces are sent.
+* Txs with nonces too far in future will be rejected

+#### Scenario3

+Sending multiple transactions from different accounts.

+* Sending tx with different gas prices to see order in which transactions are mined
+* To make sure all txs are not included in single block, play with block gasLimit or timeout which determines the wait a miner does for a new tx before committing to current snapshot for mining.

 ### References

 * [Go Ethereum](https://github.com/ethereum/go-ethereum)